 Regulatory and Criminal Enforcement

-Clark Hill’s attorneys also assist clients in dealing with the state and federal governmental bodies that oversee antitrust issues from a regulatory and criminal enforcement perspective.
-Clark Hill can help clients in dealing with the Federal Trade Commission, U.S. Department of Justice, or United States Attorney’s offices either in the context of regulatory oversight or governmental investigations and prosecutions.
-In doing so, Clark Hill’s attorneys have defended clients in criminal antitrust trials and have helped clients to favorably resolve regulatory antitrust investigations.
+We also assist clients in dealing with the state and federal governmental bodies that oversee antitrust issues from a regulatory and criminal enforcement perspective.
+We can help clients in dealing with the Federal Trade Commission, U.S. Department of Justice, or United States Attorney’s offices either in the context of regulatory oversight or governmental investigations and prosecutions.
+In doing so, our attorneys have defended clients in criminal antitrust trials and have helped clients to favorably resolve regulatory antitrust investigations.

 Mel Karfis, Bishop Bartoni, and Stephanie Anderson recently obtained dismissal of a client/retailer in a treestand/ratchet strap products liability matter pending in the U.S. District Court, Eastern District of Missouri.
 Plaintiff claimed that a replacement ratchet strap used to secure this treestand to a tree was defectively designed and/or manufactured.
 Plaintiff claims that this ratchet strap, sold by the client/retailer, broke when the Plaintiff stepped on his treestand approximately 25 feet up in a tree.
 During the fall the Plaintiff sustained severe deep lacerations to the entire length of his left forearm resulting in permanent tendon and nerve damage.
 Plaintiff alleged that the client/retailer was liable for selling the allegedly defective strap.
 Defendant responded that Plaintiff had not made a prima facie case that the product was defective and the client/retailer could not be responsible for the Plaintiff’s injuries.
 Defendant filed a motion for summary judgment arguing the Plaintiff had not established a prima facie case for a design, manufacturing, or warnings case against the client/retailer.
 As a result of the motion, the Court entered an order dismissing the client/retailer with prejudice.